matterhorn103/quanstants/README.md

   * Rounding gives the same result as most scientists would write if rounding manually: 1.75 m ⇒ 1.8 m, 1.65 m ⇒ 1.7 m, and -1.65 m ⇒ -1.7 m ("round half away from zero", whereas the Python default is "round half to even")
   * Rounding to a certain number of significant figures is easy
 * Use of the `Decimal` type under the hood to avoid the [quirks of binary floating point](https://docs.python.org/3/tutorial/floatingpoint.html#tut-fp-issues), which as well as enabling the above, avoids imprecision arising from rounding errors
-  * Most mathematical operations and functions are delegated to [Python's `Decimal`](https://docs.python.org/3/library/decimal.html), which in turn follows the General Decimal Arithmetic Specification and thus indirectly IEEE 754. `quanstants` simply tracks units and uncertainties on top, and aims to support all operations on `Quantity` that are supported by `Decimal`.
+  * Most mathematical operations and functions are delegated to [Python's `Decimal`](https://docs.python.org/3/library/decimal.html), which in turn follows the General Decimal Arithmetic Specification and thus indirectly IEEE 754. `quanstants` simply tracks units and uncertainties on top, and aims to support all operations on `Quantity` that are supported by `Decimal`
+* Customization of various options including the rounding behaviour, automatic cancellation of units, and many elements of printing formatting
+  * Configuration via a `.toml` file in the current directory or system-wide basis

 ## Basic usage